 Lie on your back, knees bent and feet flat on floor, hip distance apart.
 Breathe in and allow your tummy to rise.
-As you breathe out, gently draw in your lower tummy towards your spine.
+As you breathe out gently, draw in your lower tummy towards your spine.
 This is a very small movement.
 Keep your upper abdominal muscles, rib cage and shoulders relaxed and breathe normally.
-Hold the position for two or three breaths.
+Hold the position for 2 or 3 breaths.
 Relax.
-Repeat five times, three times daily or every other day.
+Repeat 5 times, 3 times daily or every other day.

-Once you know what it feels like to do this exercise you can do it while sitting, standing or kneeling on all fours and when you are lifting.
+Once you know what it feels like to do this exercise you can do it in sitting, standing or kneeling on all fours and when you are lifting.